wikimedia/mediawiki-tools-cli/internal/cmd/docker/long/mwdd_mediawiki_fresh.md

 A [Fresh](https://github.com/wikimedia/fresh) environment is a fast and ready-to-use Docker container with various developer tools pre-installed.
 Including Node.js, and headless browsers.
 It aims to help to run npm packages on your machine, without putting your personal data at risk!

-Some default environment variables will be provided for you in the fresh cotnainer.
+Some default environment variables will be provided for you in the fresh container.

 ```sh
 MW_SERVER=http://default.mediawiki.mwdd:${PORT}